EugeniaSilantjeva/nd00333_AZMLND_C2/README.md

 This step is important because we published the model so that it can be consumed by others.

-## Step 4: Enable Application Insights and logging:
+## Step 4: Enable Application Insights and Logging:
 Once the model is deployed I enabled Application Insights and retireved logs.
 Application Insightsis an Azure service that provides key performance information about the deployed service.

 Step 4.1 Running the logs.py Script